thuehlinger/micropython-core2/README.md

 ## Setup for compilation of the custom firware

+This is only necessary if you want to build the firmware for yourself, for example in case you want to upgrade to a more recent micropython firmware.

 You will need:
 * An Ubuntu linux environment, preferably (I tested on Ubuntu 20.04)
 * A set of development tools on Ubuntu (see below)